Mark Milley: Modernization and reform

-In 2018, Milley also led the roll out of a new Army Combat Fitness Test.
+In 2018, Esper and Milley also led the roll-out of a new Army Combat Fitness Test.
 The new fitness test was designed to improve overall combat readiness and mimic physical tasks and stresses associated with combat and was set to replace the 40-year-old Army fitness test by October 2020.
-Milley said: "We want to make sure that our soldiers are ... in top physical shape to withstand the rigors of ground combat.
-Combat is not for the faint of heart, it's not for the weak-kneed, it's not for those who are not psychologically resilient and tough and hardened to the brutality, to the viciousness of it."
+Milley said: "We want to make sure that our soldiers are... in top physical shape to withstand the rigors of ground combat.
+Combat is not for the faint of heart, it's not for the weak-kneed, it's not for those who are not psychologically resilient and tough and hardened to the brutality, to the viciousness of it".

 Army Green Service Uniform

-In early 2017, Milley and then-Sergeant Major of the Army Dan Dailey began considering the possibility of bringing back an iconic two-tone uniform known as the "Pinks and Greens" to honor the "greatest generation" of soldiers who fought in World War II.
+In early 2017, Milley and then-Sergeant Major of the Army Daniel A. Dailey began considering the possibility of bringing back an iconic two-tone uniform known as the "Pinks and Greens" to honor the "greatest generation" of soldiers who fought in World War II.

 The Army believed the reintroduction of the uniform would give soldiers a uniform for professional environments that honored the Army heritage, reconnect today's soldiers with their service history, strengthen pride, bolster recruiting and enhance readiness.

 According to an Army Times poll conducted in the fall of 2018, of the 32,000 respondents, 72 percent indicated they were ready to embrace a new uniform, while 28 percent said they were happy with the current blue Army Service Uniform.
 Soldiers did express concerns about the need for an additional uniform as well as the costs associated with acquiring the new uniform.
-The Army tried to address this concern in its official roll out announcement Nov.
-11, 2018, indicating the uniform would be cost-neutral for enlisted soldiers, who would be able to purchase the new "everyday business-wear uniform" with their existing annual clothing allowance.
-The Army also indicated the new uniform would come "at no additional cost" to U.S. taxpayers and would be made in the U.S.
+The Army tried to address this concern in its official roll-out announcement on 11 November 2018, indicating the uniform would be cost-neutral for enlisted soldiers, who would be able to purchase the new "everyday business-wear uniform" with their existing annual clothing allowance.
+The Army also indicated the new uniform would come "at no additional cost" to U.S. taxpayers and would be made in the U.S. Secretary of the Army Esper, who also championed the iconic "pinks and greens" uniform and worked with Milley and Dailey on the initiative, approved its return in November 2018.